ROCK3879/BuzzQuiz/README.md

 * When you enter the quiz, you can see a simple approach with the start button to start the game, after which a question box will appear and four answers will be offered.
 * When you select an answer, the screen and the answer buttons will change color and thus show you whether you have chosen the correct answer.
 Red shades of color indicate an incorrect answer and green shades indicate a correct answer.
 * Below the question and answer box you can see a button to switch to a next question.
+* When you reach the end of the quiz, a container appears with the result and a button to restart the game.
 * This quiz is designed so that there are many questions that are randomly changed and there are many of them.
 In this test version, we will be able to display only 10 questions with the possibility of expansion in the future.

 # Features